wentuoc/tp/docs/UserGuide.md

 ### Adding a meal into to the Wishlist: `select`

-This command allows user to select a recipe from the Recipes list and add it to their Wishlist.
+This command allows user to select a recipe from the Recipes List and add it to their Wishlist.
 This command has two modes:
 * **Normal mode**: Select by a meal's index in the Recipes List.
   * This is done using `select INDEX_NUMBER`